cmyoo/cosmos/README.md

 ## Description
-Perfect fluid with linear equation of states & massless scalar field Non-Cartesian scale-up coordinates
+Perfect fluid with linear equation of states & massless scalar field

+Non-Cartesian scale-up coordinates

 Fixed mesh refinement

 OpenMP parallelization

 ## Required system environments
 Depending on the environment, one may have to edit the makefile appropriately.

+### Linux
-### For a Linux PC, the default makefile would work with g++ compiler.
+the default makefile would work with g++ compiler.

-### For a Mac PC
+### Mac
 One may have to install an openMP package in addition to a C++ compiler.
 The std compiler option would have to be altered to an appropriate one (e.g. "-std=c++14")

-## NOTE
+### Note
-### When performing test calculations on a low-spec PC, such as a laptop PC, the calculation speed (especially for the apparent horizon finder) may drop significantly unless the number of threads for openMP is kept small.
+When performing test calculations on a low-spec PC, such as a laptop PC, the calculation speed (especially for the apparent horizon finder) may drop significantly unless the number of threads for openMP is kept small.
 For such test calculations, a user may have to limit the number of cores to one or at most a few with "export OMP_NUM_THREADS=x" (x: number of threads).

+## Examples
+Three samples are attached in the directories: **sample_pert**, **adiabatic_spherical**, and **scalar_iso**.
+The detailed physical settings are given in the enclosed pdf files in the directories.

 ## License
 COSMOS is licensed under the BSD 3-Clause License.
 Please see LICENSE for details.